Le-foucheur/Typst-VarTable/0.1.0/documentation.typ

     ],
   )
 ]
-but I not realy sur about the utility of that\
+But I not realy sur about the utility of that\
 (note : on the second example the table is squeezed with the scale function)

 ==== 2.2.1.2 Custom separation bar
-for all signs except the first, instead of putting the sign directly, you can put a couple, whose first component defines the type of bar just before it. \
+For all signs except the first, instead of putting the sign directly, you can put a couple, whose first component defines the type of bar just before it. \
 And there are 3 different types of bar :
 - with the ```"|"``` key, you make a simple bar
 - with the ```"0"``` key, you make a bar with a 0 on the center